 These hidden dialer codes, including short codes, star codes, pound codes, and service codes, have been around for a while.
 They are a combination of different technologies and protocols, such as Unstructured Supplementary Service Data (USSD), manufacturer-defined MMI (man-machine interface), and supplementary service (SS) codes.
 Either the carrier or the manufacturer will program these in.

 - Don't Miss: How to Unlock Your iPhone's Secret Camera Level

-We've compiled below a list of functional dialer codes that you can use on your iPhone, and we've tested almost all of them out, so don't expect to see any fake codes that promise wealth and unlimited power.
+We've compiled a list of functional dialer codes that you can use on your iPhone and tested almost all of them out, so don't expect to see any fake codes that promise wealth and unlimited power.
 However, as stated above, some of these codes only work on certain iPhone models or with specific wireless carriers, so your mileage may vary depending on what combination you have.

-When you see XXXXXXXXXX in any of the codes below, that indicates the seven-digit phone number with area code, for a total of 10 digits, that you're calling.
+When you see XXXXXXXXXX in any of the codes below, that indicates the seven-digit phone number with area code, for a total of 10 digits that you're calling.
 Also, with some of these codes, after you enter the last digit or symbol, it may immediately work its magic.
 If not, you'll need to hit the green "Call" button.

 - Don't Miss: How to Hide Private Photos on Your iPhone

 Use the code *3001#12345#*, then hit the call button.
 This will show you the Field Test tool, which has data on your SIM card, cellular connections, and more.

 *3001#12345#* ...Start the Field Test tool